robertmartin8/PyPortfolioOpt/docs/index.rst

 Installation
 ============

+If you would like to play with PyPortfolioOpt interactively in your browser, you may launch Binder `here <https://mybinder.org/v2/gh/robertmartin8/pyportfolioopt/master>`__.
+It takes a while to set up, but it lets you try out the cookbook recipes without having to install anything.

 Prior to installing PyPortfolioOpt, you need to install C++.
 On macOS, this means that you need to install XCode Command Line Tools (see `here <https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/>`__).